Apple now 100% powered by renewable energy

 Continuing a push towards renewable energy in its own buildings and those of suppliers, Apple announced today that its global facilities are now powered with 100 percent clean, renewable energy.

-While the company committed to 100 percent clean energy for its data centers in 2014, today’s announcement includes everything from retail stores and offices to data centers and co-located facilities across 43 countries.
+While the company committed to 100 percent clean energy for its datacenters in 2014, today’s announcement includes everything from retail stores and offices to datacenters and co-located facilities across 43 countries.
 Apple also said that nine more manufacturing partners — now totaling 23 suppliers — have committed to powering all Apple production with 100 percent clean energy.

 “We’re committed to leaving the world better than we found it.
 After years of hard work we’re proud to have reached this significant milestone,” said Apple CEO Tim Cook.
 “We’re going to keep pushing the boundaries of what is possible with the materials in our products, the way we recycle them, our facilities and our work with suppliers to establish new creative and forward-looking sources of renewable energy because we know the future depends on it.”